lnstadrum/rpc17/README.md

 Keyword arguments are not supported.

+A limited support of generators is provided, with two caveats:
+ - An instantiated generator needs to be fully consumed or closed before calling any other function of the same `Remote` instance (mind `strict=True` when using `zip(...)`).
+ - The generation is asynchronous, i.e., the server starts yielding values before the client starts consuming them.
+The buffering happens at the socket level.
+This could actually be beneficial for speed.

 # Pros

  * Accepts functions taking and returning `numpy.ndarray`s (kinda designed for this particular purpose, actually).